pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-ide.md

   kubectl --namespace=default get svc proxy-public
   ```

-* If you have deployed the Pachyderm IDE in a minikube, run:
+* If you have deployed the Pachyderm IDE in Minikube, run:

   ```bash
   minikube service proxy-public --url